nischal-hp/Data-Structures-in-Python/DataStructures.md

 ## For Coding Graph in Python :
 Each path can be represented as a tuple of start and end nodes.

+## Different Types of Graphs
+Directed, Undirected, Weighted, Unweighted, Cyclic, Acyclic, Complete (every node is directly connected to every other node), Bipartite (A graph in which the vertices can be divided into two disjoint sets such that every edge connects a vertex in one set to a vertex in the other set.), Trees, Sparse Graphs, Dense Graphs.

 ## Difference Between Tree and Graph
 There can be only one path between two nodes in a Tree.
 Hence, Tree is a special type of graph.